nojsja/electron-re/README.md

 #### 2. Send request to a process instance

-* 1）params - `taskName`
+* 1）taskName [string] __*__ - a task registried with `ProcessHost`.
-  A task registried with `ProcessHost`, it's neccessary.
+* 2）data [any] __*__ - the data passed to process.
-* 2）params - `data`
+* 3）id [any] - the unique id bound to a process instance.
-  The data passed to process, neccessary.
+  * The unique id bound to a process instance(id will be automatically bound after call `send()`).
-* 3）params - `id`
+  * Sometime you send request to a process with special data, then expect to get callback data from that process.
+You can provide an unique id in `send` function, each time pool will send a request to the process bound with this id.
-  The unique id bound to a process instance(id will be automatically bound after call `send()`).
-Sometime you send request to a process with special data, then expect to get callback data from that, you can give a unique id in `send` function, each time pool will send a request to the process bound with this id.
-If you give an empty/undefined/null id, pool will select a process random.
+  * If you give an empty/undefined/null id, pool will select a process by load-balance strategy.

 ```js
 global.ipcUploadProcess.send(